ck4957/ConnectFour/README.md

 # ConnectFour Game

-The shape of the board is a bit unusual:
+The shape of the board is a bit unusual( Its a V -Shapped board):
      ooooooooooooooooooooooooo
       ooooooooooooooooooooooo
        ooooooooooooooooooooo